-Pneumocystis pneumonia (PCP) is an atypical pulmonary infection and the most common opportunistic infection in patients with acquired immunodeficiency syndrome (AIDS).
+Pneumocystis pneumonia (PCP), also referred to as Pneumocystis jirovecii pneumonia (PJP), is an atypical pulmonary infection and the most common opportunistic infection in patients with acquired immunodeficiency syndrome (AIDS).

-Presentation is usually non-specific and insidious, with the most common symptoms being dyspnoea and / or a non-productive cough.
+Presentation is usually non-specific and insidious, the most common symptoms being dyspnoea and/or a non-productive cough.
 In patients who are profoundly immunocompromised, onset may be more dramatic and resemble other pulmonary infections 7,9.

-The diagnosis can often be confirmed with bronchoalveolar lavage which is 85 - 90% sensitive 8.
+The diagnosis can often be confirmed with bronchoalveolar lavage which has a sensitivity of 85-90% 8.

-Pneumocystis jirovecii is a yeast-like fungus of the genus pneumocystis, which had previously thought to be a protozoan.
+Pneumocystis jirovecii is an atypical yeast-like fungus of the genus Pneumocystis 10 that was previously thought to be a protozoan.

-Histology of infected lung demonstrate intralveolar eosinophylic masses with a foamy appearance, due to small cysts within which the pneumocystis jirovecii organism is found 9.
+Histology of infected lung demonstrates intra-alveolar eosinophilic masses with a foamy appearance, due to small cysts within which the Pneumocystis jirovecii organism is found 9.

-Although up to 90% of chest x-rays in patients with PCP are abnormal, appearances are often non-specific.
-Between 10 - 15% of patients with PCP have normal chest radiographs and close to 30% have non-specific or inconclusive findings 2-4,6-7.
+Although up to 90% of chest radiographs in patients with PCP are abnormal, appearances are often non-specific.
+Between 10-15% of patients with PCP have normal chest radiographs and close to 30% have non-specific or inconclusive findings 2-4,6,7 .

-Pleural effusions are normally not a feature being seen in less than 5% of cases 9.
+Pleural effusions are normally not a feature, seen in less than 5% of cases 9.

-High resolution computed tomography (HRCT) is more sensitive and may be used to exclude PCP in patients with clinical suspicion for PCP but normal or inconclusive chest radiographs 3.
+High-resolution computed tomography is more sensitive and may be used to exclude PCP in patients with clinical suspicion for PCP but normal or inconclusive chest radiographs 3.